dpv927/clibs/README.md

   - <a href="https://github.com/dpv927/clibs/tree/main/ArrayList">ArrayList (In Progress)<a>

  ## Doucumentation
-All the code is documented, both in the source files and in the <a href="https://github.com/dpv927/clibs/wiki">Wiki</a>.
-For a better understanding of the every tool usage, **it is strongly advised to read the Wiki**.
+All the code is well-documented, both in the .c and .h files of the project and in the repository's <a href="https://dpv927.github.io/clibs-docs/">Wiki</a>.
+It is recommended to visit the Wiki as it provides usage examples, tips, and some implementation details.
-The Wiki provides a detailed description of the operation and purpose of the different tools and their provided functions, as well as a study about them.

 ## Testing
 For each 'library' in this repository, a set of tests is available so that any user can verify their proper functionality.
-These tests are located in the same directory as the `.h` file, in a directory called `tests/`
+These tests are located in the same directory as the `.h` files, in a directory called `tests/`

 To run those tests, you first have to compile them and the run the generated executable:
 ```bash